 Featured image from freepik

-2 thoughts on “Showing Off?
+2 replies on “Showing Off?
 Why We Do It & How to Stop”

 What when person A is showing of for the identity or to build values in front of his colleague but the people are feeling jealous who think they should have been in place of the Person A. This is also a case when other might feel bad.
 When a person is showing off to make his identity in front of his manager.
 He wants to be in the manager’s good book.
 Sometimes they achieve this by criticising others.
 I don’t like such a people.